meoknu/gold/readme.md

 #### Extension Communications

-In Scatter we use a [proprietary message wrapper](https://github.com/nsjames/Extension-Streams) that facilitates all communication between the website and the extension and also between the different parts of the extension ( content / background / popup scripts ).
+In Gold we use a [proprietary message wrapper](https://github.com/nsjames/Extension-Streams) that facilitates all communication between the website and the extension and also between the different parts of the extension ( content / background / popup scripts ).

 The wrapper has two different types of message streams: